ArtHitParade

 On both sides the clarity of the graphic style is excellent.
 This piece is one of the very rare Sicilian coins of that period to show an effigy in full front.
 The brutal action of the hammer weakens the reverse.
 Kimon transfers Arethusa to the obverse to improve the portrait.
 The perfection of this model will be admired by Goethe.

-The finest known specimen of Kimon's tetradrachm, perfectly centered, was sold for CHF 2.3M before fees by NAC on May 26, 2014.
-It will be sold on November 18 in Geneva by NGSA (Numismatica Genevensis), lot 1 here linked on the Biddr auction platform.
+The finest known specimen of Kimon's tetradrachm, perfectly centered, was sold for CHF 2.3M before fees by Numismatica Ars Classica on May 26, 2014 and for CHF 1.7M before fees on November 18, 2019 in Geneva by NGSA (Numismatica Genevensis), lot 1 here linked on the Biddr bidding platform.

 In seeking to extend their influence in West Asia, the ancient Greeks established colonies.
-The city of Pantikapaion occupied a very strategic position, on the west coast of the strait between Black Sea and Azov Sea.
+The city of Pantikapaion occupied a strategic position for the grain trade in Tauric Chersonesus, on the west coast of the strait between Black Sea and Azov Sea.

 Pantikapaion began to decline at the time of Alexander the Great, and its last great historical event, much later, was the suicide of Mithridates.